taataa/tapspace/docs/api/v2/index.md

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>

 - *basis*
-  - a [BasisComponent](#tapspacecomponentsbasiscomponent), the basis for the vector to return.
+  - a [Component](#tapspacecomponentscomponent), the basis for the vector to return.
 In other words, the given vectors will be transited to this basis and then averaged.
 - *vecs*
   - array of [Vector](#tapspacegeometryvector)